+What Does Coffee With An Earthy Flavor Taste Like?
 Do you love coffee and look forward to enjoying a cup, but you wish you had a better appreciation for the multitude of subtle taste differences and experiences?
 Then you need to develop a more refined coffee palate.
 So what does coffee with an earthy flavour taste like?

 Earthy Flavor Coffee

-- The aroma is characteristic of fresh earth, wet soil, or raw potatoes.
-While not necessarily a negative factor, earthiness may be caused by moulds during the processing harvested coffee cherries.
+The aroma is characteristic of fresh earth, wet soil, or raw potatoes.
+While not necessarily a negative factor, earthiness may be caused by moulds during processing harvested coffee cherries.
 Earthy notes, for example, are commonly found in semi-dry processed coffees from Indonesia.

-- Earthy – An aroma of fresh earth or wet soil.
+Earthy – An aroma of fresh earth or wet soil.
 It can be considered both good and bad but sometimes refers to the presence of different types of mould.

-Usually, if we use the time dirty, ground or swampy, we are implying a negative earth flavour, but earthy itself in is a positive assertion.
+Usually, if we use the time dirty, ground, or swampy, we imply a negative earth flavor, but earthy itself in is a positive assertion.
 Earthy in a Central America wet-process coffee is NOT a positive term, though, since it is out of character and does not fit the

-What I tasted with this bean was a bit of what I expected, i.e. mature fruit and citrus notes.
+What I tasted with this bean was a bit of what I expected, i.e., mature fruit and citrus notes.
 Nothing too heavy.

 The fresh coffee seems to have the tastes going quite sharp in different directions, whereas the same coffee after 5-7 days has those same tastes more collected.
-In short, a very fresh tends to be a bit sharp.
-Earthiness is not a characteristic which will fade away, though.
+In short, a very fresh one tends to be a bit sharp.
+Earthiness is not a characteristic that will fade away, though.